awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 Criteria can be added to the calculation with the “Add Factor” button.
 In the example we add all three test criteria layers and fill the Pairwise comparison matrix according to the Scale of Saaty.
-### Do only fill values in the lower-left diagonal side of the matrix
+### NOTE: Do only fill values in the lower-left diagonal side of the matrix

 Example: